CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 By digitising safeguarding processes, CPOMS reduces the risk of information being lost or overlooked.
 It also makes it easier for staff to share information with relevant external agencies, such as social services or the police, when necessary.
 The system’s chronological view of events helps to build a comprehensive picture of a child’s experiences, enabling schools to make informed decisions about how best to support them.

 Moreover, CPOMS can help schools to identify trends and patterns of concern across the school population.
-This information can be used to inform school-wide safeguarding policies and practices, ensuring that all pupils are protected from harm.
+This information can be used to inform school-wide safeguarding policies and practices, ensuring that all learners are protected from harm.
 By providing staff with the tools and information they need to respond effectively to safeguarding concerns, CPOMS helps to create a culture of vigilance and care within the school community.

 CPOMS implementation process infographic showing 5 steps for school safeguarding software setup and management